PrestaShop/prestashop-specs/core/front-office/cart rules calculations.md

 ### Percent from whole order

-The reduction amount is calculated based of the whole order total tax included.
+This one is simple.
+The reduction amount is calculated based of the whole order total, tax included.
 <br>
 reduction amount = (whole order products total tax inc ) * percent / 100